Plan for wellbeing

 Craigmyle can help you understand how to work with and use the wellbeing agenda.
 We can work with you to help you articulate what you do, develop activities, track social impact, and access funding.
 We can help you make the most of opportunities, whether that’s researching grant making trusts or helping you describe the potential social return on investment to a potential major donor.

-Bernie Morgan, Craigmyle Consultant with particular expertise in social investment and social return on investment:
+Bernie Morgan, Craigmyle Fundraising Consultant with particular expertise in social investment and social return on investment:

 While none of us know what the post-Covid 19 world will look like, it is highly likely that the competition for funds will be more fierce than ever.
 Additionally, the need for those funds will be greater than ever as the economy is stretched and people’s mental and physical health is affected.
 Funders of all kinds will be looking for their money to have the most impact.
 Being able to articulate your Social Return on Investment (SROI) is going to be so important for future fundraising.